Signs of the Last Days: Arrogance

 And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel."
 Genesis 3:15 (NIV)

-This was the first mention of the coming Messiah King who would defeat Satan and restore the human race and the creation itself to God.
 Much later God promised the then childless Abraham that through his descendants the entire earth would be blessed.
-(Genesis 12:1-3) Paul, who encountered the risen Lord Jesus on the road to Damascus, understood that this promise came to pass through one particular descendant.
+(Genesis 12:1-3) Paul, who encountered the risen Lord Jesus on the road to Damascus, understood that this promise came to pass through one particular descendant by the name of Jesus.

 Now the promises were spoken to Abraham and to his seed.
 He does not say, "And to seeds," as referring to many, but rather to one, "And to your seed," that is, Christ.
 Galatians 3:16 (NASB)